 - Inform Your Local Media.
-Most newspapers aren't even aware that this special day exists.
-Why not tip your local media to the occasion.
-Before you do, check out our database for Medal of Honor recipients from your city and state as well as any who might be buried in your city.
+Many newspapers and media outlets do not properly cover this special day.
+Why not tip your local media to the occasion?
+Before you do, check out our database of Medal of Honor recipients from your city and state as well as any who may be buried in your city.
 This information can give your media a "local angle" that can increase the probability that they will consider doing a story to remind Americans of our heroes.

 - Schools.
 Consider doing something in your local schools, or even on a civic level, if there is a Medal of Honor recipient living near your location.

 - Public Library.
-Tell the story of one of your State's Medal of Honor recipients at your public library.
+Tell the story of a Medal of Honor recipient from your home state at your public library.

 - Research Medal of Honor recipients.
 Home of Heroes hosts the Medal of Honor citations for thousands of recipients.
 Along with additional information such as birthdates, hometowns, grave locations, among others.
 Follow the button below to research recipients!